80+ Amazing IoT Statistics (2023-2030)

 In 2020, IoT spending reached $749 billion.
 In 2022, global IoT spending was predicted to hit $1 trillion.

-And in 2023, spending is expected to grow to $1.1 trillion, continuing the increased rate of growth year-over-year.
+And in 2023, predicted spending rose to $1.1 trillion, continuing the increased rate of growth year-over-year.

 Here is a breakdown of the worldwide IoT spending forecast as of January 2021: